 This rather scathing attack needs a comprehensive response:

-Firstly, "therealthing" didn't buy my ebook (and if he did and didn't like it, he would have been refunded).
+Firstly, "therealthing" didn't buy the ebook (and if he did and didn't like it, he would have been refunded).
 Secondly, the 60-minutes idea was arrived at independently.
 I had already developed my ideas several years before, having produced an online course to learn basic Hebrew in 40 hours (in 1997).
 Besides, Rudolf Steiner beat both of us to the post by inventing this technique 100 years ago.
 Not to mention that the Chinese and Japanese have used similar approaches to teaching children to read for centuries.
 I was hoping to collaborate with Damian (author of 60 Minutes), but he said he only spent six months in Thailand and was busy with another project.
-60 Minutes is, in my opinion, on the right track – but there are a few fundamental mistakes and the course only covers the individual letters – completely omitting the tone system, as well as how to recognize and read and correctly pronounce whole words.
+60 Minutes is, in my opinion, on the right track – but there are a few fundamental mistakes (e.g. there are no initial and final sounds for a letter, just one sound; and there's also no "g" or "j" sound in Thai); and the course only covers the individual letters – completely omitting the tone system, as well as how to recognize, read and correctly pronounce whole words.

 As for Stuart Raj, the man who is fluent in over a dozen languages, we were hoping to collaborate on this project in the early days (in fact, 'aaaahh', the 'bread' and 'two breads are bad' are his ideas!)
 We are not assiciated with each other in any professional capacity.
 In fact he is a competitor, with his own series of courses, including Cracking Thai Fundamentals and Mnidcraft (not a typo)...